anthony-fdez/granite/README.md

 # Component library

+## Next up to work on:
+- Fix theming.
+Allow the user to have their own colors, as well as setting default stylings for everything that is shared on the app.
+All this would happen in `<ThemeProvider />` and some external files that handle constants.

 ## Components to add:

 There is a lot of things to do in regards to the colors.
 There is currently only two colors.